 The Thai Narcotics Law replaced the full Thailand kratom ban in 1979.
 This law lists kratom as a Class V substance, which is considered the least addictive and harmful.
-This made the penalties for using Thailand Kratom less than what they were under the ban.
-However, punishments for Kratom trafficking, the commercial cultivation, and sale of Kratom, remain extremely severe.
+This made the penalties for using Thai Kratom less than what they were under the ban.
+However, punishments for Kratom trafficking, the commercial cultivation, and sale of Kratom remain extremely severe.

 Shifting Public Perception Leads To Shifting Laws